cmdskp/travail/README.txt

 ---------
 	In unprotected areas, occasionally removes unsurrounded water source blocks to clear up.
 	Nightlight block - switches on/off with day/night cycle or on right-click.
+	Muddy water - when water source near dirt or when water next to muddy water.
+	(Many other things, yet to write up - see code)

 License of source code:
 -----------------------